This website requires JavaScript.

 No picture/black screen Test with different applications Reinstall camera drivers

-Flickering or distorted video Check connection cables Update graphics drivers, lower resolution
+Flickering or distorted video Check the connection cables Update graphics drivers, lower resolution

 Step-by-Step Troubleshooting Process

-Follow these steps in order to resolve most webcam issues:
+Follow these steps to resolve most webcam issues:

 1. Basic Hardware Checks